 Ours loves to chase squirrels and rabbits, so we’ve had to work very hard with her at recall.
 She does tend to chase cats, but I know many Sheepadoodle owners who also own cats and have no problems.
 Ours is still friendly with cats, but I think she is just more curious than anything and would never intentionally harm a cat.
 I think if we had introduced her to cats as a pup, she would be a lot more calm around them!

-Sheepadoodles are also very friendly and social dogs.
+Sheepadoodles are also amiable and social dogs.
 They love other animals and if appropriately socialized, will get along with any dog they come across!
 They also love people and make the best family dogs.

 Where to Buy a Sheepadoodle